apache/lucenenet/src/Lucene.Net/Util/Packed/package.md

     *   Supports more than 2B values.

-    *   You should use Appending(Delta)PackedLongBuffer instead if you don't need random write access.
+    *   You should use Appending(Delta)PackedInt64Buffer instead if you don't need random write access.

 *   __<xref:Lucene.Net.Util.Packed.AppendingDeltaPackedInt64Buffer>__